20k-ultra/dotfiles/README.md

 ### Special execution files:

  - **topic/config.sh**: Any file named config.sh within a topic will be executed after any files matching *.symlinks are symlinked.
- - **topic/install.sh**: Any file named install.sh within a topic will be executed when you run bootstrap.sh instead of just passing a topicPkg.list to apt.
+ - **topic/install.sh**: Any file named install.sh within a topic will be executed when you run bootstrap.sh instead of just passing a topicPkg.list to paru.

 ### Special file types: